ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 From these cards players take 6 cards for their hand, and the rest of the cards can be shuffled into their deck (these will be the only cards in their deck for now), or burnt, in any combination of the two.
 Burnt cards are removed from the game and thrown in a pile.
 Players also begin the game with an Atnia reminder card which counts as 1 devotion to all sources.

 The game begins and is played as normal, with the following modifications:
 - At the end of each round before the draw phase, there is a draft phase.
 During this phase players take a number of cards from the source decks.
-They have the choice of 8 cards from one deck, 5 cards each from two decks, or 4 cards each from three decks.
-Players shuffle at least three cards from their draft pool into their deck, and burn the rest.
+They have the choice of:
+	1. 8 cards from one deck
+	2. 5 cards each from two decks
+	3. 4 cards each from three decks.
+	- After taking their cards, players shuffle at least three cards from their draft pool into their deck, and burn the rest.
 - The draw phase functions as normal, although players have the additional option to burn their channeled cards along with putting them on the top and/or bottom.

 Note: For newer players, it is recommended to just pick a single source deck to draft from for your first game(s) as this reduces the quantity of cards you must look at and simplifies meeting your source requirements to actually play your cards.
+## Mirror Format
+Limited format for 2 players where you draft your cards for each round.
+Both players begin the game with an identical preconstructed deck of cards (one being the red deck and the other the blue deck).
+Each deck is a kind of mini cube, with support for a variety of strategies.

+Instead of drawing cards normally at the end of each round and start of the game, players draft cards.
+Also, in mirror format, cards are channeled face down rather than face up.
 ## Source Draft / 5 deck thing
 Limited/draft format for 2 players.
 Rather than each player having their own deck, 5 decks are shared by both players.
 The top card of each of these decks is always face up / revealed.
 When drawing a card, players may choose which deck to draw from, and can either draw starting with the face up card or skip the face up card and draw from the face down cards (sending the face up one to the bottom of the deck or removing it from the game).